Ruby Rose: 2008–2014: Early work

 Rose was selected in 2008 to act in the Australian comedy film Suite for Fleur.
-In 2009, she appeared on the first episode of Talkin' 'Bout Your Generation, representing Generation M alongside comedian Josh Thomas.
+In 2009, she appeared on the first episode of Talkin' 'Bout Your Gen, representing Gen M alongside comedian Josh Thomas.
 She also appeared alongside Christina Ricci and Jack Thompson in the 2013 film Around the Block.

 Rose credits her 2014 short film Break Free, which she produced herself, for the success of her acting career.
 In an interview with Variety, she described how she was not able to get a manager, agent, or audition; so she decided to create short films "as a way of being able to give myself something to do and to study my craft."
 The film went viral, getting millions of views in a short period of time.

 2015–2018: Orange is the New Black and film stardom

 In 2015, Rose joined the Orange Is the New Black cast in season 3.
 Rose played inmate Stella Carlin, "whose sarcastic sense of humour and captivating looks quickly draw the attention of some of Litchfield's inmates."
-Rose's performance was generally well received by the public.
+Rose's performance was generally well received by the public and is considered to be her breakthrough role.
 She was also cast in a guest role, as the service robot Wendy, in the science fiction series Dark Matter.

-Rose and Tom Felton lent their voices to the animated title Sheep & Wolves, with Rose as fiancé Bianca.
-In 2016 and 2017, Rose appeared in three action film sequels, XXX: Return of Xander Cage, alongside Vin Diesel, Resident Evil: The Final Chapter as Abigail, and John Wick: Chapter 2, alongside Keanu Reeves; she also played a musical rival in the comedy Pitch Perfect 3, which was released in December 2017.
+In 2017, Rose appeared in three action film sequels: XXX: Return of Xander Cage alongside Vin Diesel, Resident Evil: The Final Chapter alongside Milla Jovovich, and John Wick: Chapter 2 alongside Keanu Reeves.
+She also played a musical rival in the comedy Pitch Perfect 3, which was released in December of that same year.
 Rose co-starred in the Warner Bros. film The Meg, a shark epic based on the novel of the same name, alongside Jason Statham; the film was released on 10 August 2018.